-MEDICAL/DENTAL/COUNSELING LOG: This is a list of all appointments for doctor, therapists, etc. You fill this out and send it in every month.
+MEDICAL/DENTAL/COUNSELING LOG: This is a list of all appointments for doctors, therapists, etc. You fill this out and send it in every month.
 This one is easy.

 INCIDENT OR UNUSUAL INCIDENT REPORT: This is a very serious form.
 You use it to report any unusual incident.
-For example, you have a 3 year old who needs stitches from falling off a bike.
-Another example might be a child is cut when he put his hand through a window.
-On this form you state what happened, when it happened, where it happened, who was there, and what you did to remedy the situation.
-Hopefully you won’t need this form much.
+For example, you have a 3-year-old who needs stitches from falling off a bike.
+Another example might be a child who is cut when he put his hand through a window.
+On this form, you state what happened when it happened, where it happened, who was there, and what you did to remedy the situation.
+Hopefully, you won’t need this form much.

 TELEPHONE LIST: This is a list you create that has every needed phone number.
-My list includes state police, poison control, Children & Youth Runaway number, all doctors, school contacts (teachers, principles, and guidance counselors), fire, ambulance and biological parents.
+My list includes state police, poison control, Children & Youth Runaway number, all doctors, school contacts (teachers, principals, and guidance counselors), fire, ambulance, and biological parents.

 FIRE ESCAPE MAP: This is a drawing of your house and all rooms.
 It is posted in each bedroom with directions giving a first choice exit in case of fire.

 FIRE DRILL RECORD: Record every fire drill, who was there, the time, what happened, evacuation time, etc. We do this every month, although it is only required every 60 days.
 This gives us a buffer to pick a time when everyone is home without the stress of meeting a deadline.
 Twice a year the drill has to take place when the children are asleep.